isabo/hyperapp-custom-element/README.md

   // A function that returns an array of Hyperapp subscriptions (optional).
   subscriptions: getSubscriptions,

-  // A middleware function (optional).
+  // A dispatch initialiser function (optional).
-  // N.B.: This library defines its own middleware.
-If middleware is supplied
+  // N.B.: This library defines its own dispatch function.
+If a dispatch
-  // here, it will be wrapped by the library's own middleware.
+  // initialiser is supplied here, it will be combined with the library's own
-  middleware: middleware,
+  // function.
+  dispatch: dispatch,

   // An array of Javascript properties and HTML attributes (they often come in
   // pairs) that can be used by a consuming app to configure the component.